TOURS – DISCOVER WADI RUM DESERT

 – mineral water and beduin tea

-– the sleeping equipment : good mattresses and blankets, individuals tents from october to april
+– the sleeping equipment : good and thick mattresses

 … and a little washing water, because sleeping under the stars does not mean lack of confort !